elmarquis/Leaflet.GestureHandling/README.md

 });
 ```

+Or you can enable and disable this dynamically on an existing map with `map.gestureHandling.enable()` and `map.gestureHandling.disable()`.

 ### Use as a module

 If you are using a bundler such as Webpack or Parcel, you can load the library as a module.
 First install the module with: